 If you successfully prove that the doctor’s care fell below the accepted standards and contributed to your child’s injuries, you may be entitled to damages for the injuries your child suffered.
 These damages often include the cost of ongoing medical care, lost future wages or earning capacity brought on by the injury, and any pain and suffering associated with the childbirth injuries.
 The kinds of injuries caused by forceps may cause temporary effects or long-term physical disabilities such as cerebral palsy.
 If your child will have long-lasting pain and suffering because of this injury, you may be entitled to substantial financial compensation.

 You should always speak with an attorney for help pursuing these kinds of legal claims.
 An attorney can help you understand what your case might be worth and protect your claim.
 The doctor’s attorneys and medical malpractice insurance provider may contact you and attempt to offer you a settlement or tell you that your claim is denied.
 It is vital to work with your own lawyer rather than relying on what the other side says since those attorneys and other parties do not represent your best interests.

 Call Our Miami Childbirth and Forceps Injury Lawyers

-If your child was delivered using forceps and suffered injuries because of the procedure, contact The Law Offices of Prosper Shaked today.
+If your child was delivered using forceps and suffered injuries because of the procedure, contact Prosper Shaked Accident Injury Attorneys PA today.
 Our Miami attorney for birth injuries caused by forceps may be able to help you file your claim and understand what your case might be worth.
 From there, our injury lawyer can fight your case in court and work to get you the compensation you and your child deserve for your doctor’s errors and negligent healthcare.
-For a free legal consultation on your case, call our law offices today at (305) 694-2676.
+For a free legal consultation on your case, call our office today at (305) 694-2676.